 March 18 is Global Recycling Day.
 It’s an initiative to raise awareness to global leaders and citizens to make recycling a priority and to look at our waste as a valuable resource to repurpose.
 Did you know that aluminum cans can be recycled and put back on the store shelves in just 2 months?
 Find more recycling fun (and not so fun) facts and activities at globalrecyclingday.com.

-March 22 is World Water Day and this year’s focus is on groundwater.
+March 22 is World Water Day and this year’s focus is on accelerating change to solve the water and sanitation crisis.
 Learn more about how we can work together to sustainably manage this precious resource at worldwaterday.org.